 Want to know if your PS4 is backwards compatible – or in other words, if it plays old games from old PlayStation consoles like PS3?
 The ability to play old games on your shiny new console might not be of top priority to everyone, but it’s good to know whether your investment in, say, Vita or PSP games will translate across Sony platforms.

 Sadly, it’s not as simple a question as it sounds.
+Because while Sony has finally got its act together in making almost the entire PS4 library playable on the shiny, new PS5, the PS4 wasn’t quite as forthcoming.
 Here’s everything you need to know about whether or not your PS4 is backwards compatible.

 What exactly is PS4 backwards compatibility?

 ‘Backwards compatibility’ is a phrase often bandied about on news articles and Reddit forums, but ostensibly it’s used in reference to when a newer console can play games designed for an older console in the same family.
 So for example…

 - PS2 was backwards compatible with the original PlayStation (PS1).
 Almost every game worked from the PS1 library.

 - The 2007 launch version of the PS3 could play most PS2 games.
 Later versions like the PS3 Slim, however, eventually removed the feature.

 - Xbox One can play many Xbox 360 games through emulation (where one system mimics another through a software emulator).
 This directly also ties into services like Xbox Game Pass, which lets modern players play classic titles from the 360 and original Xbox days.